NLeSC/guide/best_practices/language_guides/python.md

 The disadvantage of Conda is that the package needs to have a Conda build recipe.
 Many Conda build recipes already exist, but they are less common than the `setuptools` configuration that generally all Python packages have.

-There are two main distributions of Conda: [Anaconda](https://docs.anaconda.com/anaconda/install/) and [Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html).
+There are two main "official" distributions of Conda: [Anaconda](https://docs.anaconda.com/anaconda/install/) and [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) (and variants of the latter like miniforge, explained below).
 Anaconda is large and contains a lot of common packages, like numpy and matplotlib, whereas Miniconda is very lightweight and only contains Python.
 If you need more, the `conda` command acts as a package manager for Python packages.
 If installation with the `conda` command is too slow for your purposes, it is recommended that you use [`mamba`](https://github.com/mamba-org/mamba) instead.

 For environments where you do not have admin rights (e.g. DAS-6) either Anaconda or Miniconda is highly recommended since the installation is very straightforward.